input-output-hk/peras-design/docs/reports/tech-report-1.md

 ![Diffusion with and without certificate](../diagrams/network-with-cert.svg)

 > [!NOTE]
-> Depending on the value of $T$, the round length, not all block headers will have a certificate and the ratio could actually be quite small, e.g. if $T=60$ then we would expect 1/3rd of the headers to have a certificate on average.
+> Depending on the value of $U$, the round length, not all block headers will have a certificate and the ratio could actually be quite small, e.g. if $T=60$ then we would expect 1/3rd of the headers to have a certificate on average.
 While we tried to factor that ratio in the model, that is misleading because of the second order effect an additional certificate fetching could have on the whole system: More delay in the block diffusion process increases the likelihood of forks which have an adversarial impact on the whole system, and averaging this impact hides it.

 > [!NOTE]
 > In practice, `cardano-node` uses _pipelining_ to avoid having to confirm individually every block/header: e.g. when sending multiple blocks to a peer a node will not wait for its peer's request and will keep sending headers as long as not instructed to do otherwise.